asg017/os-club-constitution/CONSTITUTION.md

 Will minutes be taken and/or required for official meetings?
 NOTE: Minutes can be useful for disseminating information to members who can’t make it, as well as for officially recording organization procedure and decision-making.
 ```

-Our organization will meet at least three times a quarter.
-In each quarter, there will be one general body meeting.
-General Members: no required meetings
-Board Members: two required meetings
-Meeting minutes will be taken by an appointed board member (secretary) in each board meeting.
+There will be a quarterly general body meeting for all members, biweekly meetings for board members, and no required meetings for general members.
+General members will only need to attend meetings for the project/workshop that they signed up for.
+Meeting minutes will be taken for general body meetings and all board meetings.

 ## Article VI.
 Qualifications for Holding Office and Methods of Selecting and Replacing Officers*